 - Fast transfers.
 It can take as little as 15 minutes for the money to be ready for cash pickup.
 This option can get money quickly to a loved one in an emergency, but check that hours of operation for the location you’re sending to work for your recipient.

 - Multiple payment options.
-Pay with cash, debit or credit card for transfers.
-However, payment options may vary depending on the agent location.
+Pay with a bank account through the online banking gateway of FPX member banks for online transfers or pay with cash at a Ria agent location.
 Because different payment methods attract different fees, weigh the benefits of each for the best deal.

 - Diverse delivery options.
 Send money to a bank account, for pick up at an agent location or, in some markets, for home or work delivery.

 - Worldwide transfer network.
 With a network of more than 389,000 agent locations in over 160 countries, Ria is the third-largest provider of international money transfers worldwide.